Share what kind of mom you are!

 3. Categorize this decision.

 It’s funny how it’s often the tiny decision that pushes us over the edge.
 One secret for how to deal with decision fatigue is to recognize when it’s happening and put the decision at hand into one of two categories: life-altering or small.
 If it’s small (and it almost always is), you can see it for what it is and choose with confidence, knowing it doesn’t really matter in the long run.
-If it truly is big and you are having that much trouble deciding, it’s best to put the whole debate on pause.
-Plan to return to it later when you are feeling more clear-headed, or you’ve had a chance to ask for advice or pray about the decision.
+If it truly is big, give it a landing spot instead of letting it float around in your head.

 What’s underneath decision fatigue?